 Select the “Advanced Settings” and then click “Integration.”
 The configuration dialog will be shown.

 Click on “General” to open the general settings page.
 Here you can configure when you want to open the contact record in Microsoft Outlook (on ring, on answer, or don’t open it), and if you only want to open the contact record if the Caller ID length is larger than a number of digits (so it’s not launched when another extension is calling you).

-If you also want to automatically register the call activity in the contact’s journal, you must check the “Enable Journaling” option.
-When this option is set, the plugin will add a new journal entry containing information about the call, after the call has ended.
+If you also want to automatically register the call activity in the contact’s journal, you must check the “Enable Journaling” option (only works for Microsoft Outlook 2010).
+When this option is set, the plugin will add a new journal entry containing information about the call after the call has ended.
 If you want to create a new contact when the Caller ID is not found, just check the option.

 In the Behavior section you can also change the maximum digit length to compare.
 When an inbound call arrives at your extension, the caller ID may have different formats depending on your PSTN or VoIP Provider.
 It could have an international format (including the country code), national format (including the region or city code), or local format (including only the local number).